The Best Climbing Tree Stand: Reviews of Our Favorites (and Some Safety Tips) in 2024

 • Unit weight: 21 pounds

-Our next pick is the Summit Treestands Sentry SD Open Front Climbing Stand.
+Our next pick is the Summit Treestands Open Shot SD Open Front Climbing Stand.
 Summit has a range of trees stands, and this is one of their “just-the-basics” models.

 That’s not to say it’s a bad model—Summit is a great company, and we actually think this is a really good option, especially if you’ll be bow hunting: it’s got an open front designed to give you a broad range of aiming opportunity, and it has an elevated mesh seat that falls forward when you want to sit, but flips up when it’s “go time” to give you a little more room to maneuver and get your stance right when your quality comes along.
 That’s a neat design idea, and while there are other climbing tree stands that are great for bow hunting, the Sentry stands out in that regard.